- Pros -Gorgeous design. Zune player provides a high-quality music and video experience. Xbox Live gaming has potential.

 Windows Phone's biggest selling point for now—and, not coincidentally, the feature that isn't Version 1.0—is Zune.

-Every Windows Phone is basically a Zune HD.
+Zune HD.
 Okay, it doesn't have The Social, that weird feature that lets Zunes see what other Zunes nearby are playing.
 But that's not a huge loss as far as I'm concerned.

 Windows Phones sync with PCs running the Zune software either through a USB cable or wirelessly, by connecting to the same Wi-Fi network as the PC.
 Microsoft will also offer a limited Mac client, which syncs unprotected music and videos from your iTunes library via a USB cable.
 There's no mass storage mode—you have to use the Zune software to sync.